webbod/AccountManager/AccountManager.Data/README.md

 ﻿# SQL DataStore
 This is where most of the complexity in the solution sits.
+There are no automated tests for the database layer.

 **SqlDataStoreConfigurationSettings** models a set of configuration settings that would be in an *appsettings.json* file.